wshager/xcollectionbrowser/README.md

 You may want to place the widget in a dialog, e.g. a dijit [Dialog](http://dojotoolkit.org/reference-guide/dijit/Dialog.html).

 **Important note**: currently you have to force Dojo locale to a region code (e.g. 'en-us') in Windows.

-**You can find the source code for the client and its API on https://github.com/wshager/dexist.
-Please report client issues there as well.**

 --------